 Agents must submit a hard copy ASR923 with the other hard copy reports relating to the ASR.

-Lloyd’s American Trust Fund (LATF) (Life syndicates only)
+Lloyd’s American Trust Fund (LATF)

-Transfers from open years will also be permitted from the LATF.
-Transfers from the LATF will be available for release into members’ personal reserve fund (PRF) accounts to meet non LATF liabilities once the member is LATF solvent across all syndicate participations.
-The LATF solvency exercise is conducted centrally by Central Finance and Member Services.
-Where members are not LATF solvent, Market Services will retain any LATF balances in separate member level LATF accounts.
+Transfers from open years will also be permitted from the LATF, but only on an annual basis.
+Transfers from the LATF will be available for release into members’ PRF accounts to meet non-LATF liabilities once the member is LATF solvent across all syndicate participations.
+Where members are not LATF solvent, Member Services will retain any LATF balances in separate member level LATF accounts.

-Transfers from the LATF cannot exceed any surplus reported on QMA250 line 28.
+Transfers from the LATF cannot exceed any surplus reported on ASR210 Line 18.
+Managing agents should also be mindful of NYID funding requirements when making a transfer.
 Any LATF profits (either via DD File results or open year transfers) available for release are dependent upon completion of the LATF Solvency Test.

 Approval

 This form is to be signed by the agent’s Compliance Officer and one Director for each reporting year where an entry is made on any of lines 4, 6 and 7 inclusive and is to be submitted to Lloyd’s as part of the hard copy return.
 Hardcopies of all ASR923s are required, even where no transfer is to be made.
 This will avoid the need for us to contact any syndicates that report an open year solvency surplus but leave ASR923 blank, to check that this is the intention rather than an oversight.
 A nil return does not require board approval, the signature of one director or compliance officer will be sufficient.